Design & Technology

 They are also taught to analyse the work of past and present professionals, new and emerging technologies and to test and refine their ideas against specifications as well as considering the impact and responsibility of designers.

 Students will follow national guidelines throughout Key Stage 3 to support and prepare them for their Key Stage 4 courses.
 The school operates a banding system of 1-9 (9 being the highest band).
-Students will be given a target based upon their Key Stage 2 scores and baseline assessments on arrival at Edgbarrow.
+Students will be given a target based on their Key Stage 2 scores and baseline assessments on arrival at Edgbarrow.
 The band they are awarded at the end of the Key Stage is intended to be indicative of the grade they may achieve at GCSE.

 Key Stage 4